ShaunakS05/DeepGuard/README.md

-# Synthesis: A Cutom Built Novel Detection Framework for Combating Deepfakes, Voice Spoofing and Speech Deciphering.
+# DeepGuard: A Cutom Built Novel Detection Framework for Combating Deepfakes, Voice Spoofing and Speech Deciphering.

 ## We built out a novel agent framework to detect deepfakes, aritifical voice generation and falsified speech by creating a multimodal approach which utilized Video, Audio and Text extraction combined with the lastest AI frameworks.